Flat Feet In Children

 Consult your podiatrist to see if your child requires orthotics.
 These are specific shoe inserts that can help manage flatfeet.
 A foot doctor will be able to recommend appropriate footwear and exercises to correct this condition.

-Our highly-experienced podiatrist, Dr. John C. Marzano, and the dedicated team at Westchester Podiatric Healing Medicine, P.C., NY, can effectively address your foot and ankle health issues.
+Our highly-experienced podiatrist, Dr. John C. Marzano, and the dedicated team at Westchester Podiatric Medicine can effectively address your foot and ankle health issues.
 Contact us at (914) 423-0600 for more information and to book your appointments.
 We are located at 984 N. Broadway, Suite LL03, Yonkers, NY 10701.